 I am a Research Scholar at the Stanford Internet Observatory and co-editor of the Journal of Online Trust and Safety.
 My primary research interests are in online political disinformation, the political economy of development, and Africa.
-My articles appear or are forthcoming in Comparative Political Studies, Political Communication, PS: Political Science and Politics, Studies in Comparative International Development, World Development, and World Politics.
+My articles appear in Comparative Political Studies, Journal of Quantitative Description: Digital Media, Political Communication, PS: Political Science and Politics, Studies in Comparative International Development, World Development, and World Politics.
 I have a book with the Economics, Choice, and Society Series at Cambridge University Press.

 My reports on disinformation include "Stoking Conflict by Keystroke: An Operation Run by IRA-Linked Individuals Targeting Libya, Sudan, and Syria", "Evidence of Russia-Linked Influence Operations in Africa" and "Potemkin Pages and Personas: Assessing GRU Online Operations, 2014-2019."